babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 - `--home`: Path to your finality provider daemon home directory

 > ⚠️ Before unjailing, ensure you've fixed the underlying issue that caused jailing

+If unjailing is successful, you may start running the finality provider by `fpd start --eots-pk <hex-string-of-eots-public-key>`.

 ### 5.4.
 Slashing